 4. Modern Homes

-Texas’s major cities like Austin, Dallas, and Houston are part of the growing movement in the state toward contemporary and modern architecture.
+Texas’s major cities Austin, Dallas, and Houston are part of the growing movement in the state toward contemporary and modern architecture.
 These homes are marked by clean lines, minimalist aesthetics, and an emphasis on sustainable materials and energy efficiency.

 This style appeals to those seeking a sleek, forward-thinking look that reflects their urban surroundings.
 Exteriors on modern homes often consist of a mix of materials, such as concrete, glass, and steel, combined in a minimalist, visually striking manner.
 Inside, the layout is typically open and spacious, with a focus on function over ornamentation.